 One of FERC's stated goals is to promote competition for the construction of transmission projects.
 FERC in Order 1000 eliminated a federal (but not state) right of first refusal on regionally cost shared transmission projects.
 Minnesota passed an incumbent utility "Right of First Refusal"-or ROFR-statute in 2012.
 This act provides utilities that own transmission with "the right to construct, own, and maintain an electric transmission line that has been approved for construction" by a FERC-regulated transmission planning process.
 The utility that owns the existing facilities that interconnect with the new line has 90 days following approval by the FERC-regulated process of the new line to notify the Commission of whether it intends to construct the line.
 If the utility does not intend to construct the line, the Commission may order it to do so.
 Otherwise, other entities may have the opportunity to construct the line.
 See Minn.
 Stat. § 216.246.
+Overall, eight MISO states have ROFR laws, which give utilities the exclusive right to build transmission.
+Those states are lowa, Indiana, Michigan, Minnesota, Montana, North Dakota, South Dakota and Texas.

-In November 2020, as part of on-going litigation, a non-utility transmission line developer petitioned the Supreme Court to review an U.S. Court of Appeals Eighth Circuit decision upholding Minnesota's ROFR law.
+In November 2020, as part of on-going litigation, a non-utility transmission line developer petitioned the Supreme Court to review an Eight Circuit Court of Appeals decision upholding Minnesota's ROFR law.
+The Supreme Court declined to hear that case in March 2021.
+This year, the Supreme Court declined to hear a challenge to a Fifth Circuit Court of Appeals ruling finding the Texas ROFR law unconstitutional.
+The Texas ROFR law is structured differently than Minnesota's ROFR law.

-The United States Supreme Court declined to hear that case in March 2021.
-The issue continues to be debated at the FERC.
+The ROFR issue continues to be debated at FERC too.
 For example, in August 2022 the Industrial Energy Consumers of America filed a complaint at FERC regarding the issue.
 Commerce and the Commission both intervened in that FERC docket.